Non-degeneracy and uniqueness of ground states to nonlinear elliptic equations with mixed local and nonlocal operators

 \begin{thm} Let $N \geq 2$, $0<s<1$ and $2<p<2^*$.
 Let $w_2 \in H_{0,r}^1(B)$ be an eigenfunction to \eqref{equi} corresponding to $\sigma_2$.
 Then $\sigma_2$ is simple, $w_2(0) \neq 0$ and $w_2$ changes sign precisely once in the radial direction.
 Moreover, $w_2(0)w_2 \mid_{B_{r_0}}$ is decreasing in the radial direction and it holds that

 \end{thm}

-The core of Theorem \ref{thm1} lies in \eqref{hopf11}, which is the so-called Hopf type lemma and plays an important role in the verification of the non-degeneracy of ground states in $H_{0,r}^1(B)$.
+The core of Theorem \ref{thm1} consists in \eqref{hopf11}, which is the so-called Hopf type lemma and plays an important role in the verification of the non-degeneracy of ground states in $H_{0,r}^1(B)$.
 To establish \eqref{hopf11}, the first crucial step is to show that $w_2$ changes sign precisely once in the radial direction.
 Motivated by the elements in \cite{FL, FLS} along with the s-harmonic extension arguments in \cite{CS}, one can assert that $w_2$ changes sign at most twice in the radial direction, see Lemma \ref{schange4}.
-To further analyze sign properties of $w_2$, we are mainly inspired by the discussion carried out in \cite{FW}.
-More precisely, adapting the symmetric-decreasing rearrangement arguments, we first assert that $w_2(0) \neq 0$, see Lemma \ref{schange1}, which readily indicates that $\sigma_2$ is simple.
-Then, starting from the second eigenfunction $\varphi_2$ to the following eigenvalue problem in $H_{0,r}^1(B)$,
+In order to further analyze sign properties of $w_2$, we are mainly inspired by the discussion carried out in \cite{FW}.
+More precisely, adapting the well-known symmetric-decreasing rearrangement arguments in \cite{LL}, we first assert that $w_2(0) \neq 0$, see Lemma \ref{schange1}, which indicates that $\sigma_2$ is simple.
+It is observed that $w_2$ changes sign precisely once in the radial direction if and only if it holds that

+see Lemma \ref{schange2}.
+Furthermore, it is justified that the second eigenfunction $\varphi_{2,s}$ to the eigenvalue problem in $H_{0,r}^1(B)$